 \section{Conclusion}

 3D parallelism has become the SOTA training strategy for giant foundation deep neural networks.
-To address the generality and inefficiency in 3D parallelism, we present a user-friendly and high-performance distributed training framework, Merak.
-We design the automatic model partitioner in Merak to make the 3D parallelism easy to access for model developers.
-Merak also improves the training efficiency by integrating three training optimization techniques in its 3D Parallelism Runtime Engine.
-Finally, the experimental results show that when comparing with best baselines, Merak achieves up to 1.61$\times$ training speedups, maintains performance advances on different scales, and each optimization brings a considerable benefit.
-We have open-sourced implementation of Merak and expect that the community will add support to more existing and future works.
+To address the generality and inefficiency of 3D parallelism, we propose a user-friendly and high-performance distributed training framework called Merak.
+We design a non-intrusive API to ensure easy access to 3D parallelism for community models.
+Merak also improves training performance by integrating three training optimization techniques in its efficient 3D parallel runtime engine.
+Finally, the experimental results demonstrate that compared with the best baselines, Merak achieves up to 1.61$\times$ acceleration in training, maintains performance improvements on different scales, and produces considerable benefit for each optimization.
+We have open-sourced implementation of Merak, and expect that the community will add support to existing and future works.